 TAJIKISTAN: Conscientious objection appeal to UN Human Rights Committee?

 Prisoner of conscience Daniil Islamov is preparing to appeal for the last time to Tajikistan's Supreme Court against a six-month jail term for refusing compulsory military service.
-If this appeal is rejected, he is likely to appeal to the UN Human Rights Committee.Jehovah's Witness prisoner of conscience Daniil Islamov is preparing to appeal for the last time to Tajikistan's Supreme Court against a six-month jail term imposed in October 2017 for refusing compulsory military service (see below).
+If this appeal is rejected, he is likely to appeal to the UN Human Rights Committee.Jehovah's Witness prisoner of conscience Daniil Islamov is preparing to appeal for the last time to Tajikistan's Supreme Court against a six-month jail term imposed in October 2017 for refusing compulsory military service.
+The Supreme Court rejected his first appeal on 11 January.

 If the Supreme Court rejects this final appeal, prisoner of conscience Islamov is likely to file a complaint with the UN Human Rights Committee (see below).